Skip to main content Skip to footer

 • Adding middle managers can compromise the freedom of Scrum teams to be creative and act autonomously.
 If you implement it wrong, SAFe can turn out just as problematic as an old-school Waterfall approach.

 • A SAFe product vision is less adaptable.
-Decisions are no longer being made by the people closest to the problem.
+Decisions are no longer being made by the people closest to the problem, such as product owners.

 • More than one Agile coach thinks SAFe doesn’t count as an Agile approach at all, since it doesn’t fully commit to the principles in the Agile Manifesto.